designsecurity/progpilot/README.md

 - Optional : Configure your analysis with [a yaml file](./projects/example_config/configuration.yml).
 - Optional : use the up-to-date security data in [projects/uptodate_data](./projects/uptodate_data) folder.
 - Progpilot takes two optional arguments :
-  - your JSON configuration file (if not specified default configuration is used)
+  - your YAML configuration file (if not specified default configuration is used)
   - your files and folders that have to be analysed

 ```shell